paulfioravanti/paulfioravanti.github.io/_posts/2020-01-08-employee-sans-office.md

   Small thoughts on remote working.
 ---

-> I originally wrote this blog post for [RemoteBase][] on [December 15, 2016][RemoteBase web archive].
+> I originally wrote this blog post for [RemoteBase][] on December 15, 2016.
   It seems that RemoteBase shut down in 2018, and since my thoughts on remote working have not changed, I figure this post can now live on the internet here.

 I'm a company employee, but I can't go to my office, even for a visit.
 It simply doesn't exist.